mazwat/mazwat.github.io/arduino-lm.md

 It's a rapid prototyping board.
 It gives you the ability to quickly plug pins from the Arduino to devices and components on a bread board to rapidly prototype creative electronic projects.

 ![Arduino and Breadboard](images/board-bread.png)
-*fig4. - Arduino, breadboard with LED and resistor*
+*fig4. - Arduino, breadboard, LED and resistor*

 Arduino is often thought of as the preserve of hobbyists and creative makers, but it has other more serious applications.